gleal42/Makefile-Tutorial/README.md

 > Note: For some reason if we didn't add main.o it would execute `cc     -c -o test.o test.c` `cc     main.c test.o   -o main`, not matching the example given in [make documentation](https://www.gnu.org/software/make/manual/html_node/Catalogue-of-Rules.html#Catalogue-of-Rules) when referring to "Linking a single object file".

-Now at first glance it may appear that the first option is better since we need to write less.<br>
+Now at first glance it may appear that the first option is better since we need to write less and even the Makefile [seems to prefer it](https://stackoverflow.com/questions/55727692/how-does-make-build-an-executable-file-from-a-c-source-file-when-the-implicit-ru).<br>

 However, right now we are dealing with only 2 source files.

 Now imagine a project with 20 files `a.c b.c c.c d.c ...` <br>